 ARTISTS IN RESIDENCE

 The Uncommon Music Festival is dedicated to breaking the boundaries of standard concert repertoire with performances of early music, contemporary music, and under-performed repertoire from any age, bringing together young artists and curious audiences in an intimate setting.
 Each night, musicians will present solo and chamber pieces featuring vocalists, guitar and piano.
-Afternoon open rehearsals are a great time to listen and learn more about the music-making process as well as ask questions.
-In keeping with their dedication to new music, musicians will perform the work by the winner of their composition competition, as well as a new commission by Alaskan composer Conrad Winslow.
+Open rehearsals are a great time to listen and learn more about the music-making process as well as ask questions.
+In keeping with their dedication to new music, musicians will perform the work by the winner of their composition competition.
 More information can be found at www.uncommonmusicfest.org.